No need to worry your pretty little head about your surroundings in Google Meet meetings anymore!

 People love background customizations for precisely this reason.
 It can save us from so many potential embarrassments and distractions in the meeting.
 Nobody in the meeting needs to sees how messy your makeshift office is.
 And with background customization, you don’t have to frantically clean up the mess before the meeting every time.
 You can instead hide it.
 Almost like magic!

 And Google Meet is finally on board the “background customization” train.
-The video conferencing app has started rolling out the Background Blur feature to all its users and will soon add support for Background Replace (aka virtual background) as well.
+The video conferencing app started rolling out the Background Blur feature as a standalone feature, but it is now part of Background Replace (aka virtual background) in Google Meet.

 Requirements to Use Background Blur